jmKuusinen/weatherApp/README.md

 ## Exercises

-[x] Here are some things in different categories that you can do to make the app better.
+✅ Here are some things in different categories that you can do to make the app better.
 Before starting you need to get yourself an API key to make queries in the [openweathermap](http://openweathermap.org/).
 You can run the app locally using `npm i && npm start`.

 ### Docker

 *Docker containers are central to any modern development initiative.
 By knowing how to set up your application into containers and make them interact with each other, you have learned a highly useful skill.*

-[x]* Add **Dockerfile**'s in the *frontend* and the *backend* directories to run them virtually on any environment having [docker](https://www.docker.com/) installed.
+✅* Add **Dockerfile**'s in the *frontend* and the *backend* directories to run them virtually on any environment having [docker](https://www.docker.com/) installed.
 It should work by saying e.g. `docker build -t weatherapp_backend . && docker run --rm -i -p 9000:9000 --name weatherapp_backend -t weatherapp_backend`.
 If it doesn't, remember to check your api key first.

-[x]* Add a **docker-compose.yml** -file connecting the frontend and the backend, enabling running the app in a connected set of containers.
+✅* Add a **docker-compose.yml** -file connecting the frontend and the backend, enabling running the app in a connected set of containers.

-[x]* The developers are still keen to run the app and its pipeline on their own computers.
+✅* The developers are still keen to run the app and its pipeline on their own computers.
 Share the development files for the container by using volumes, and make sure the containers are started with a command enabling hot reload.

 ### Node and React development